Claire Sweeney: Career

 Sweeney's first major role was as Lindsey Corkhill in the soap opera Brookside, initially as a recurring character from 1991 and then as a leading character from 1995 until the programme ended in 2003.

 In 2001 Sweeney appeared in the first series of Celebrity Big Brother and Lily Savage's Blankety Blank, and presented ITV's Challenge of a Lifetime.
 She was also cast as Roxie Hart in the London revival of the musical Chicago.
 In the same year she became a brand promoter for Marks & Spencer, and a brand ambassador for Fashion World and SlimFast.

 In 2002 Sweeney became a forces sweetheart and entertained British Army troops serving in Afghanistan.
 In the same year she released the album Claire, featuring a mix of original material and cover versions: it peaked at number 15 in the UK Albums Chart in July 2002.
 She also co-presented BBC One's A Song for Europe with Christopher Price.

 In 2003, Sweeney starred in the world tour of the musical revue Fosse, and featured on the album Give Me a Smile by Carl Davis and the BBC Concert Orchestra.

 She was a regular panellist on the ITV's Loose Women from 2003 to 2005, and has appeared as a guest panellist several times since then.

 In 2004, Sweeney appeared as a contestant on series one of Strictly Come Dancing, being eliminated in week five.

 From 2004 to 2006 Sweeney presented the ITV daytime show 60 Minute Makeover.

 In 2005 Sweeney presented series four of the Living TV show I'm Famous and Frightened!.
-She also hosted BBC One's Here Comes the Sun and co-hosted ITV's Chef v Britain with Gino D'Acampo.
-In May 2005 she was among the performers who took part in A Party to Remember event commemorating the 60th anniversary of VE Day.
+She also hosted BBC One's Here Comes the Sun In May 2005 she was among the performers who took part in A Party to Remember event commemorating the 60th anniversary of VE Day.